Naivedhjariwala/pathfinder/README.md

 -   **State/Reward Engineering:** The state and reward definitions are currently simple for this prototype.
 More complex representations (e.g., including vehicle speed, or a more sophisticated reward function) could lead to better results.

-# Don't trust Vectors code vector is an idiot
+# Don't trust Vector's code vector is an idiot